-Working through this book required several software products (listed in the introductory chapter and above).
-To understand the need for installing and loading multiple components, the following distinctions are important:
+Working through this book requires several software products (listed in the introductory chapter and above) that provide an R infrastructure.
+To understand the need for installing and loading these components, the following distinctions are important:

-Installing vs. loading R packages: When starting R on your machine, a small set of core packages — typically involving base, datasets, graphics, but also methods and stats — are loaded by default.7 However, the majority of R packages that we will use need to be installed additionally on your computer (once, typically via the
+Installing vs. loading R packages: When starting R on your computer, a small set of core packages — typically involving base, datasets, graphics, but also methods and stats — are loaded by default.11 However, the majority of R packages that we will use need to be installed additionally on your computer (once, typically via the

 fancy_fun(), we can only use

 fancy_fun()in our code after installing and loading pkg.
-Alternatively, we can install pkg and then use the command
+Alternatively, we can install a package (e.g., named pkg) on our system and then use the command

-fancy_fun()command in package pkg.
-Again, the Swiss knife analogy is helpful: In order to use some specific tool, we first need to have it available (or installed) on our knife.
-But to actually use a tool, we still need to open (or load) it first.9
+fancy_fun()command of the package pkg.13 Again, the Swiss knife analogy is helpful: In order to use some specific tool, we first need to have it available (or installed) on our knife.
+But to actually use a tool, we still need to open and activate (or load) it first.14

 R vs. graphical user interfaces (GUIs): By default, R is an interpreted language that assumes that commands are entered at a prompt (typically shown as

->) and then evaluated by the underlying program.
-Over time, this basic way of interaction have been supported by graphical user interfaces (GUIs) that provide tools and separate windows for editing programs, displaying outputs, showing system information and libraries, etc. On most platforms, R comes with some GUI pre-installed, but the most versatile platforms to interact with R are so-called integrated development environments (IDEs) that need to installed separately.
-Here, we will use the currenly most popular and powerful IDE provided by R Studio (in its free, open source Desktop edition).10
+>) and are then evaluated by the underlying program.
+Over time, this basic way of interaction has been supported by graphical user interfaces (GUIs) that provide tools and separate windows for editing programs, displaying outputs, showing system information and libraries, etc. On most platforms, R comes with some GUI pre-installed, but the most versatile platforms to interact with R are so-called integrated development environments (IDEs) that need to installed separately.
+Here, we will use the currenly most popular and powerful IDE provided by RStudio (in its free, open source Desktop edition).15